-The COVID-19 pandemic has fundamentally impacted the UK economy and our industry, introducing an increased risk to all areas of the Company in 2020.
+The COVID-19 pandemic had a fundamental impact on the UK economy and our industry, having introduced an increased risk to all areas of the Company throughout 2020.

-The Directors have monitored the situation closely throughout 2020.
-From March 2020, the Directors introduced increased operational reporting and review across all sites to ensure high visibility of the potential impact on productivity and delivery to our stakeholders that may result from COVID-19.
-In addition, the Directors have ensured that the Company complies with all Government guidelines in order to operate in a safe manner on all sites.
-The Directors have also focused on cash management and collaboration with suppliers, customers and all our stakeholders to achieve as much efficiency as possible.
+However, the Directors monitored the situation closely throughout 2020 and having introduced increased operational reporting and review across all sites ensured high visibility of the potential impact on productivity and delivery to our stakeholders of COVID-19.
+The Directors ensured that the Company complied with all Government guidelines in order to operate in a safe manner on all sites.
+The Directors also focused on cash management and collaboration with suppliers, customers and all our stakeholders to achieve as much efficiency as possible.
+The benefits of this compliance and focus have been realised in 2021.

 We responded to the challenges created by COVID-19 by enhancing our collaborative relationships with our stakeholders and maximising the adoption and use of digital technology to mitigate the impact on delivery and financial performance.

-COVID-19
+Although the risk of COVID-19 diminished through 2021 as the Government's vaccination programme and 'Four Steps' were implemented, BAM Nuttall continued to monitor the impact of COVID-19 very closely to make sure that our people and supply chain worked in a safe environment.
+We consider that the use of the government support to manage the cost base was realised in an efficient manner.